Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 My friends kayaking in the sea in front of the museum

-I joined them for the first part of the tour so that I could take their photos.
-They were suited up in overalls and a life vest and got warm gloves as it can get pretty cold in Iceland.
+I joined them for the first part of the tour to take their photos.
+They were suited up in overalls and life vests, and they got warm gloves, as it can get pretty cold in Iceland.

 First, they got a lesson in kayaking

-At the beginning of the tour, one of our friends was taking photos of my husband and the kayak capsized and he landed in the water.
-So be careful when taking photos.
+At the beginning of the tour, one of our friends was taking photos of my husband when the kayak capsized, and he landed in the water.
+Please be careful when you take pictures while kayaking.

 My friends kayaking in the canals at the beginning of the tour